Jerald/yolol-is-cylons/thinktank/concepts_simple_lists.md

 #### Implementation notes

 - Each numeric variable in YOLOL has 64 bits, representing a fixed-precision decimal with 3 digits after the period.
-The implementation included above does not scale the values up and down back to integers, instead using only the 54 bits that can be used in the integer representation.
+The implementation included above does scale the values up and down back to integers, using all of the 64 bits that can be used in the integer representation.
 - Variables m1, m2, ..., m9 are used to pack multiple words into a single number.
 - When requesting a variable outside of the range of a given chip, the line 2 will spin in a loop (goto back to itself), without any side effects.
 - Values being written to the memory are *not* bounded -- you will get unspecified behavior if you set with value `:v` other than an integer between 0 and 255 inclusive.